Azure-Samples/contoso-real-estate/community-events/event-organization/event-checklist.md

 - Type of content: presentations or workshop
 - Ideal format for your community: online, hybrid or in-person
 - Date and time
-- Duration: 1-2 hours
+- Duration: 2-3 hours
      - If you opt for an online event, consider breaking the event into 30-45 minute sessions.
      - For in-person event, consider a 15-minute break for participants to network.
-- Theme: will focus on one or more themes from the project's content pack **Enterprise-grade Reference Architecture for JavaScript?**
+- Theme: all events should be related to the **Contoso Real Estate** project and its content packs.
+You can choose to focus on one or more themes from the project's content pack.
-- Prerequisites: If you have activities related with accounts or services (e.g. create a GitHub), include this information on the registration page and send the reminder for your attendees.
-It will be very useful and you will save time.
+- Prerequisites: If you decide host an event with a workshop, consider the prerequisites for your attendees.
+For example, if you are going to host a workshop on Azure Functions, you can ask your attendees to create an Azure account before the event.

 ### Promotion
 - Use our templates to create assets and promote your event.
 In the [Creative](/Creative) folder, you will find the downloadable templates: